-- 5 points = A minimum of 10 percent of units are proposed in each of the following income categories:
+- □ 5 points = A minimum of 10 percent of units are proposed in each of the following income categories:

 - O percent to 3O percent MFI

 - 31 percent to 50 percent MFI

 - 51 percent to 80 percent MFI

-- 80 percent to 120 percent MFI

 - Market-rate (unrestricted, unsubsidized)

 - 3 points = A minimum of 10 percent of units are proposed in three of the following income categories:

 - O percent to 30 percent MFI

 - 31 percent to 50 percent MFI

 - 51 percent to 80 percent MFI

-- 80 percent to 120 percent MFI

 - Market-rate (unrestricted, unsubsidized)

 - O points = The criteria required to obtain points is not met.

-13. Preference for Projects with District Land (maximum 8 points)
+14. Preference for Projects with District Land (maximum 8 points)

-Projects will receive preference points if: (1) they are part of the redevelopment of a site formerly owned by the District of Columbia; and (2) the site was awarded to the applicant through a competitive disposition process.
+Projects will receive preference points if: (1) it is part of the redevelopment of a site formerly owned by the District of Columbia; (2) the site was awarded to the applicant through a competitive disposition process; and (3) the project is being developed on the site that was awarded.
 This includes dispositions managed by DHCD's Property Acquisition and Disposition Division (PADD), the Deputy Mayor for Planning and Economic Development (DMPED), and DCHA, among others.